List of News and Information about africa on 4WheelsNews.com

 Benintende, who was tapped to manage Ford’s operations in Africa, is currently formulating a regional growth strategy for chief executive Mark Fields.
 His plans entail increasing the number of factories that Ford has in Africa, with Nigeria being considered as possible location, Benintende said.Read the entire article Ford wants to increase number of manufacturing sites in Africa

-Ford Motor Co. plans to launch 25 new models in Africa and the Middle East by 2016, in line with its projection that the driving age population in the region will surge 31 percent by 2023 to 1.7 billion people.
+Ford Motor Co. is planning to launch 25 new models in Africa and the Middle East by 2016, in line with its projection that the driving age population in the region will surge 31 percent by 2023 to 1.7 billion people.
 Lined up for the market are Ford Mustang, Fusion and other models in the region.

 Jim Benintende, head of Ford's operations in the Middle East and Africa, said the carmaker expects overall auto sales in Africa to expand by 40 percent in the next six years to 2.1 million vehicles.